 Before cooking, always double-check that the steam release handle (valve) on top of the Instant Pot is not clogged or otherwise obstructed.
 Clean with warm water and dish soap on a regular basis.

-Don’t cover the steam release handle
+Check the steam release handle is not covered

 Wait until it has cooled and pressure has reduced before opening the Instant Pot’s lid, as you would any pressure cooker.

 Do not open during cooking, until it has completed its cycle and cooled down.
 Opening during any stage of operation can cause a dangerous malfunction and may lead to personal injury.